AbbyTheGod/BlockAssist/README.md

 ---

-## Now it will ask for Hugging Face token: `Paste your token`
+## When prompted, provide your Hugging Face API token

-## And soon your Minecraft game will open
+## Minecraft will launch automatically

-> **Note:** Windows 11 WSL2 has native GUI support!
-Minecraft windows open automatically without needing VcXsrv or any X server.
+> **Windows 11 Advantage:** Native GUI support means Minecraft opens automatically without additional X server configuration.

+**Usage Instructions:**
+1. Enter your token when prompted
+2. Wait for Minecraft windows to appear (managed automatically)
-`1.
-Press Enter in the terminal again.`
+3. Press Enter in the terminal

-`2.
-Select your game screen, then press Enter again inside the screen.`
+4. Click the game window and press Enter again

 ---

-## 🚀 How To Start BlockAssist the Next Day

-Follow these steps whenever you want to restart BlockAssist after shutdown:
+## 🔄 Daily Restart Procedure

+Use this streamlined process for subsequent sessions:

 ```bash
 cd blockassist